VFA-213: 2010s

 On 11 May 2011, the squadrons of CVW-8 embarked on USS George H.W.
 Bush's maiden deployment, scheduled to conduct operations in the US 5th and 6th Fleet areas of operations.

 On 27 January 2017, VFA-213 departed on a combat deployment in support of Operation Inherent Resolve (OIR), embarked on board USS George H. W. Bush.
 From 10 February 2017 to 9 March 2017, the command conducted OIR combat operations from the Mediterranean Sea.
 VFA-213 resumed combat operations on 23 March 2017 from the Persian Gulf until 22 May 2017.

 In January 2018, VFA-213 participated in the initial flight deck certification for the US Navy's newest aircraft carrier, USS Gerald R. Ford.

 On 14 March 2018, a Super Hornet from VFA-213 crashed near Key West killing the pilot and naval flight officer.

 During April and May 2018, the squadrons of CVW-8 conducted joint operations with French Naval Forces out of NAS Oceana.
 Following those operations, the air wing and French aircraft embarked on USS George H. W. Bush, conducting strike missions.

 In September 2018, VFA-213 attended the Naval Weapons Systems Evaluation Program (NWSEP) out of Tyndall Air Force Base, Florida, with a five aircraft detachment.
 During the detachment, VFA-213 employed 19 air-to-air missiles, including nine AIM-7 Sparrows, seven AIM-9M Sidewinders, one AIM-9X Sidewinder, and two AIM-9X Block II Sidewinders.
 Subsequently, the command earned the 2018 Commander, Naval Air Forces Atlantic Grand Slam award for demonstrating the highest capability to maintain and utilize air-to-air missile weapons systems.

+In popular culture

+VF-213 is prominently featured and referenced in the movie Top Gun, which opens with footage of F-14s from VF-213 and VF-114 taking off on the USS Enterprise.
+A fictional depiction of VF-213 appears in the movie as the squadron of characters Tom "Iceman" Kazansky and Ron "Slider" Kerner (played by Val Kilmer and Rick Rossovich respectively).
+Despite the fictional squadron's designation, it uses the insignia design of VFA-25, a squadron which never flew the F-14 in real life.
+Conversely, Top Gun instructor Rick "Jester" Heatherly (portrayed by Michael Ironside) wears a squadron patch featuring the VF-213 Blacklion emblem and the designation VF-114, along with a helmet decorated in VF-213's dark blue with gold stars.